kohortpay/module-woocommerce/README.md

 3. Install the module ([see instruction above](#installation))
 4. Configure the module ([see instructions above](#configuration))
 5. Go back to the frontend (http://localhost/) and proceed to the checkout with enough products in your cart (to reach minimum amount defined in settings).
-6. At the Step 4, select KohortPay as a payment method and place the order.
-You should be redirected to KohortPay payment page.
-Enjoy!
+6. When the order is complete and paid, you should receive an email with your referral code.

 ### Stopping WooCommerce